malfynnction/bachelor-thesis/README.md

 The `item` and `session` docs can be generated automatically by providing your texts in _TODO_ format and then running `npm run process-texts`.
 This will create two files in `data/texts`.
 You then need to upload this folder to your server (e.g. via `scp data/texts/* [YOUR_SERVER_HERE]:texts/`) and add them to your DB by running `production/bin/upload-texts.sh` on your server.

-After the study the ratings, the submitted feedback, and the participant demographics can be downloaded by requesting /api/results, the results will then be returned in _TODO_ format.
+After the study the results can be downloaded and summarized by running `node data/index.js`